Anthrax vaccine: Sterne's vaccine

 The Austrian-South African immunologist Max Sterne (1905–1997) developed an attenuated live animal vaccine in 1935 that is still employed and derivatives of his strain account for almost all veterinary anthrax vaccines used in the world today.
 Beginning in 1934 at the Onderstepoort Veterinary Research Institute, north of Pretoria, he prepared an attenuated anthrax vaccine, using the method developed by Pasteur.
 A persistent problem with Pasteur's vaccine was achieving the correct balance between virulence and immunogenicity during preparation.
 This notoriously difficult procedure regularly produced casualties among vaccinated animals.
 With little help from colleagues, Sterne performed small-scale experiments which isolated the "Sterne strain" (34F2) of anthrax which became, and remains today, the basis of most of the improved livestock anthrax vaccines throughout the world.

+As Sterne's vaccine is a live vaccine, vaccination during use of antibiotics produces much reduced results and should be avoided.
+There is a withholding period after vaccination when animals cannot be slaughtered.
+No such period is defined for milk and there are no reports of humans being infected by products from vaccinated animals.
+There have been a few cases when humans accidentally self-inject the vaccine when trying to administer to a struggling animal.
+One case developed fever and meningitis, but it is unclear whether the illness was caused by the vaccine.
+Livestock anthrax vaccines are made in many countries around the world, most of which use 34F2 with saponin adjuvant.

-Russian anthrax vaccines
+Soviet/Russian anthrax vaccines

 Anthrax vaccines were developed in the Soviet Union in the 1930s and available for use in humans by 1940.
 A live attenuated, unencapsulated spore vaccine became widely used for humans.
-It was given either by scarification or subcutaneously and its developers claimed that it was reasonably well tolerated and showed some degree of protective efficacy against cutaneous anthrax in clinical field trials.
+It was given either by scarification or subcutaneous injection (only in emergency) and its developers claimed that it was reasonably well tolerated and showed some degree of protective efficacy against cutaneous anthrax in clinical field trials.
 The efficacy of the live Russian vaccine was reported to have been greater than that of either of the killed British or US anthrax vaccines (AVP and AVA, respectively) during the 1970s and '80s.
-Today both Russia and China use live attenuated strains for their human vaccines.
-These vaccines may be given by aerosol, scarification, or subcutaneous injection.
-A Georgian/Russian live anthrax spore vaccine (called STI) was based on spores from the Sterne strain of B. anthracis.
-It was given in a two-dose schedule, but serious side-effects restricted its use to healthy adults.
+The STI-1 vaccine, consisting only of freeze-dried spores, is given in a two-dose schedule, but serious side-effects restricted its use to healthy adults.
 It was reportedly manufactured at the George Eliava Institute of Bacteriophage, Microbiology and Virology in Tbilisi, Georgia, until 1991.
+As of 2008, the STI-1 vaccine remains available, and is the only human anthrax vaccine "nominally available outside national borders".

+China uses a different live attenuated strain for their human vaccines, designated "A16R".
+The A16R vaccine is given as a suspention in 50% glycerol and distilled water.
+A single dose is given by scarification, followed by a booster in 6 or 12 months, then annual boosters.